 The vision of the Fredericton Chamber of Commerce is Stronger Community Through Business Prosperity.
 As members of our chamber, board of directors and staff are primarily local residents, we recognize the symbiotic relationship that exists between business, the community and the citizenry.
 Citizens support local business, which creates jobs, grows the economy and provides government with the resources to provide the social programs, recreational activities and infrastructure needed in our communities.
-Our mission is: Help Businesses improve, innovate and grow through networking, shared services advocacy and events.
-The Fredericton chamber’s vision and mission, along with our close connection to the community guides every decision we make as an organization, particularly our policy and advocacy work.
+Our mission is: Support business prosperity through networking, shared services, advocacy and events.
+The Fredericton chamber’s vision and mission, along with our close connection to the community, guides every decision we make as an organization, particularly our policy and advocacy work.

 Competitive Business Environment

 Traditionally, cost competitiveness has been an advantage that we have had in New Brunswick, but this has eroded.
 Over the past three years, NB businesses have seen increases in minimum wage, property tax, corporate tax, HST, EI rates, land transfer tax and WorkSafeNB premiums have nearly tripled over the past three years (amongst other costs).
 An unknown carbon tax and CPP hikes are looming in 2018 and 2019 respectively WorkSafeNB premiums will continue to rise until government intervenes with new legislation.
 All the while, we are seeing economic growth around 1% annually.
 While decreasing the province’s small business tax is helping, that benefit are being swallowed up on multiple fronts.